deepanshs/mrsimulator/docs/user_guide/method/nuts_and_bolts.rst

 ===========================

 Mrsimulator allows users to create custom methods and simulate the NMR spectrum.
-At the top level, a Method object is no different than the stock methods provided within the mrsimulator methods library.
+At the top level, a :ref:`method_api` object is no different than the pre-built methods provided within the ``mrsimulator.methods`` module.

 A generic setup for a custom method (similar to the stock method) follows,